GhPackaging Industry in Ukrainehyjg Research Report 2020-2026

-Euromonitor International’s Packaging in Ukraine report offers insight into key trends and developments in the industry.
+Euromonitor International’s Packaging in United Arab Emirates report offers insight into key trends and developments in the industry.
 The report also examines trends and prospect for various pack types and closures: metal packaging, rigid plastic, glass, liquid cartons, paper-based containers; flexible packaging.

 Data coverage: market sizes (historic and forecasts), company shares, brand shares and distribution data.